ppy/osu-stream/MAPPING.md

 ## Difficulty settings

-osu!stream ignores your beatmaps difficulty settings, and instead opts to use its own for each difficulty.
+osu!stream ignores your beatmaps difficulty settings, and instead uses its own for each difficulty.
 Below are the settings osu!stream uses.

 | Mode | CS | AR |
 |:-----:|----:|--:|